flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 of spreadsheets.

 If we transfer this problem from the world of forms into the world of HTML documents, it's still solvable.
-With CSS -- that new cool styling language of browsers.
+This time with CSS -- that new cool styling language of browsers.

 ```
 .container {